susMdT/fictional-invention/Readme.md

 * D    => Protect Stub
 * E    => GetRIPE; arbitrary function to indicate + calculate size of the Protect stub
 * $END => GetRIPEnd; arbitrary function to indicate + calculate end of shellcode
+* . += 4096; => Adding a 4096 byte offset so I can locate the global variable (Instance, so i don't have to define one in every function to load the nt/winapis).
+Needs to be a seaparate page cuz ntprotect will do whole page and changing our functions to RW will fuck us over
+* *( .text$INSTANCE ) => Global instance to access win/ntapis from.